 Artists are bringing new life and attention to town

-Don’t get me wrong, Scheherazade—the daughter of a serious “1001 Arabian Nights” fan—is cheerful and welcoming as can be.
+Don’t get me wrong, Scheherazade—the daughter of a serious The Thousand and One Nights fan—is cheerful and welcoming as can be.
 But she knows media people love stories, and every kind have passed through here: documentary filmmakers, lifestyle reporters, architecture magazines, and Anthony Bourdain.
 All have been curious about the apocalyptic ruin of a resort town outside Ski Inn’s doors.
 Lately, most have wanted to know about the Bombay Beach Biennale, taking place in April.

 Scheherazade can help with that.
 She shows me a thick photo book rich with text about the bacchanalian spring arts festival that has put Bombay Beach on the cultural map.
 Like most locals, she’s become a de facto docent for the the dozen or so permanent art installations the Biennale, and other progressive art groups, have left behind.
 Some, like a supersized tesseract cube, weather alongside the remnants of the town’s demolished waterfront, a jagged collection of debris known as the “Bombay Beach Ruins.”
 Its structures have rotted beyond definition, whittled by salty winds and triple digit temperatures into a collection of splintered stumps.